rancher/docs/content/rancher/v2.x/en/installation/options/nlb/_index.md

 # 3. Create Your NLB

-Use Amazon's Wizard to create an Network Load Balancer.
-As part of this process, you'll add the target groups you created in **1.
-Create Target Groups**.
+Use Amazon's Wizard to create a Network Load Balancer.
+As part of this process, you'll add the target groups you created in [1.
+Create Target Groups](#1-create-target-groups).

-Use Amazon's Wizard to create an Network Load Balancer.
-As part of this process, you'll add the target groups you created in [Create Target Groups](#create-target-groups).

 1. From your web browser, navigate to the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/).